OVERVIEW

 Advanced directives are directions given about the care that you would like to receive and who you would like to make decisions for you if you can no longer make decisions yourself.
 Advanced directives are sometimes referred to as “living wills”.
 Types of advanced directives and the terms used to describe them may vary between provinces and territories.

-- It is important to consider resuscitation guidelines (DNR), terminating advanced medical assistance, your preferences for personal care preferences and financial oversight, as well as any strong wishes regarding your religious convictions or cultural beliefs.
+- It is important to consider and state your desires for resuscitation (DNR), terminating advanced medical assistance, and financial oversight, as well as your personal care preferences and any strong wishes regarding your religious convictions or cultural beliefs.

 Power of attorney